unitn-sml/wmi-pa/docs/source/theory.rst

 Weighted Model Integration
 """"""""""""""""""""""""""

-:ref:`Weighted Model Integration <bib-wmi>` (WMI) is a formalism introduced in the context of probabilistic inference with logical and algebraic constraints.
+Weighted Model Integration (WMI) [:ref:`2 <bib-wmi>`] is a formalism introduced in the context of probabilistic inference with logical and algebraic constraints.

 Simply put, quantitative SMT-LRA reasoning is complemented with a